 October 24, 1915

-Hussein-McMahon correspondence commences between Arabian leader and the British government.
-Between 1915 and 1916, British High Commissioner in Cairo Sir Henry McMahon (shown in the photo) corresponded with the Sharif of Mecca, Hussein Ibn Ali, through a series of letters.
-In them, the British government agreed to support the Sharif’s bid for the restoration of the Caliphate (and leadership in the Arab world) in exchange for Hussein’s support of the British war effort against the Ottoman Empire.
-Palestine was not mentioned by name in this exchange.
-Hussein, however, subsequently claimed that the land of Palestine had been included in the area to be part of Arab administration assisted by the British.
+The Hussein-McMahon correspondence commences between an Arab leader and a key British government official.
+Between 1915 and 1916, British High Commissioner in Cairo Sir Henry McMahon corresponds with the Sharif of Mecca, Hussein Ibn Ali, through a series of letters.
+In them, the British government agrees to support the Sharif’s bid for the restoration of the caliphate (and leadership in the Arab world) in exchange for his support of the British war effort against the Ottoman Empire.
+Palestine is not mentioned in this exchange.
+Hussein, however, subsequently claims that the land of Palestine is included in the area to be part of Arab administration assisted by the British.